Just like most of the population, it is likely that you cross your legs out of habit.

 In the good old days, it wasn’t ladylike to cross one’s legs.

-I’m not sure if this is still the case today when it comes to ‘school of etiquette’ – if you know, please leave me a comment below the video on youtube.
+I’m not sure if this is still the case today when it comes to ‘school of etiquette’ – if you know, please leave me a comment below.

 It is important to be aware, however, that people with back issues including sciatic nerve pain shouldn’t cross their legs because this can only aggravate the conditions.